 Vibrators were also marketed directly to women, as home appliances.
 In fact, the vibrator was only the fifth household device to be electrified, after the sewing machine, fan, tea kettle and toaster, and preceding by about a decade the vacuum cleaner and electric iron -- perhaps, Maines suggests, "reflecting consumer priorities."
 Advertised in such respectable periodicals as Needlecraft, Woman's Home Companion, Modern Priscilla and the Sears, Roebuck catalog, vibrators were pitched as "aids that every woman appreciates."

 Maines, head of Maines and Associates, a firm that offers cataloging and research services to museums and archives, first stumbled on her piquant subject while researching a paper on the history of needlework.
 Thumbing through a 1906 needlepoint magazine, she found, to her astonishment, an advertisement for a vibrator.
 When she realized there was no scholarly history of the vibrator and related "technologies of orgasm," she decided to research the topic, consulting libraries around this country and abroad.
-Her investigations led her to conclude that doctors became the keepers of the female orgasm for several related 3reasons.
+Her investigations led her to conclude that doctors became the keepers of the female orgasm for several related reasons.
 To begin with, women have been presumed since Hippocrates' day, if not earlier, to suffer from some sort of "womb fury" -- the word "hysteria," after all, derives from uterus.
 The result was thought to be a spectacular assortment of symptoms, including lassitude, irritability, depression, confusion, and palpitations of the heart, headaches, forgetfulness, insomnia, muscle spasms, stomach upsets, writing cramps, ticklishness and weepiness.

 Who better to treat the wayward female than a physician, and where better to address his ministrations than toward the general area of her rebellious female parts?
 Maines also proposes that women historically have suffered from a lack of sexual satisfaction -- that they needed somebody's help to have the orgasms they were not having in the bedroom.
 By the tenets of what she calls the “androcentric" model of sex, women were supposed to be satisfied by the motions of heterosexual intercourse -- the missionary position and its close proxies.